Killing of Anjelica Castillo: Discovery

-After examination was completed, and the case remained unsolved, police provided the money in 1993 to have the victim buried after a public funeral was held.
+After the examination was completed and with the case remaining unsolved, police provided the money in 1993 to have the victim buried after a public funeral was held.
 A casket was donated in which to bury the little girl, and her headstone was marked as "Baby Hope".
 One of the officers who was investigating the case gave a eulogy.
 Two hundred people attended.

 Investigation

 After the remains were originally discovered, a witness told authorities that she had seen a Hispanic man and woman carrying a cooler in the location where the body was found, prior to the discovery, around the time the girl was estimated to have been murdered.
 A few months later, in the autumn of 1991, some suggestive images of a nude child were located in New Jersey, which some believed might have been "Baby Hope", as the girl in the photographs matched the victim's description.

 "Baby Hope's" body was exhumed in 2006, and again in 2011 to obtain DNA information.
 Authorities reopened the case in 2013, and requested information from the public.
 The tip that broke the case came from an anonymous woman who told authorities that she had overheard a conversation two years prior between a mother and another person regarding the disappearance of her daughter.
 This information led investigators to Margarita Castillo, and DNA comparisons confirmed that she was the mother of "Baby Hope"—who could now be identified as Anjelica Castillo.